 Glycopeptides and lipoglycopeptides are antibiotics Overview of Antibiotics Antibiotics are drugs used to treat bacterial infections.
-They are ineffective against viral infections and most other infections.
-Antibiotics either kill microorganisms or stop them from reproducing... read more used to treat complicated and/or serious infections caused by gram-positive bacteria Staining and Examination Using a Microscope .
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more used to treat complicated and/or serious infections caused by gram-positive bacteria Staining and Examination Using a Microscope .

 Glycopeptides and lipoglycopeptides include the following:

 Most bacteria have an outer covering (cell wall) that protects them.
 Glycopeptides and lipoglycopeptides work by preventing gram-positive bacteria from forming this cell wall, resulting in the death of the bacteria.

 (See also Overview of Antibiotics Overview of Antibiotics Antibiotics are drugs used to treat bacterial infections.
 They are not effective against viral infections and most other infections.
 Antibiotics either kill bacteria or stop them from reproducing... read more .)

 Use of Glycopeptides and Lipoglycopeptides During Pregnancy and Breastfeeding